tabfloater/tabfloater/docs/DEVELOPING.md

  * **Chrome/Chromium**: go to `chrome://extensions/`, enable "Developer mode", then click "Load unpacked", and browse the `extension/src` directory.
 You will need to manually reload the extension after each code change.
  * **Firefox**: simply run `npm run run-ff`.
 This will set up the manifest files and use `web-ext` to load the extension into Firefox and launch the browser.
 Your changes will also be reloaded automatically.

 **Important:** you can only run either Chrome/Chromium or Firefox at a time.
-This is because the manifest files are different for the two browsers, but both need to be named `manifest.json`.
+This is because the manifest files are different for the two browsers, but both need to be named `manifest.json`, so you cannot run the two browsers at the same time with the extension loaded.

 Once you're done with your changes, run `npm run lint` to lint your Javascript code.